HangenYuu/AStar-Prep/DL/README.md

 I am not sure how exactly are the features combined in each stream as I don't see it in the repo.
 The embeddings from the 2 streams are not combined: stream 1 is passed to deep learning models, stream 2 is passed to machine learning models.

 ![alt text](image.png)

+The prediction is a weighted average from both streams, and the weight is trainable via a logistic regression layer.